 At times, in a new place, I tend to feel overwhelmed.
 It’s easy to get lost in Italian towns and cities, and when you do, you may feel as if you will never be able to understand the system of streets, or even be able to find your way back to wherever it is that you are staying.
 But, rest assured, that is not the case.
 Usually by the end of Day 1, I am able to navigate the city quite well, and that was the case with Monza.

-The Centro Storico, or historic center of Monza is not that large.
+The Centro Storico, or Historic Center, of Monza is not that large.
 But, it is very interesting.
-And I always take delight in exploring narrow streets and discovering restaurants that I want to dine in, locating a bar that looks like fun for an apertivo, or checking out the shops and art galleries that even the smallest of Italian towns seem to have.
+And I always take delight in exploring narrow streets and discovering restaurants that I want to dine in, locating a bar that looks like fun for an aperitivo, or checking out the shops and art galleries that even the smallest of Italian towns seem to have.

-As I was wandering I stumbled upon a flower show in Piazza Trento e Trieste.
-While the flower show was lovely, the main attraction of the Piazza, for me, was the huge monument in the center of the square — the Monumento ai Caduti.
+As I was wandering, I stumbled upon a flower show in Piazza Trento e Trieste.
+While the flower show was lovely, the main attraction of the piazza, for me, was the huge monument in the center of the square — the Monumento ai Caduti.
 This piece of art is stunning!
-Along the edges of the Piazza are various bar/cafes which make a nice rest stop for a light bite, or something to drink.
+Along the edges of the piazza, there are various bar/cafés that make a nice rest stop for a light bite, or something to drink.

 Dinner that night was at Il Guscio, a restaurant/jazz club, located not far from my apartment.
 I had a lovely meal, with good wine, at a very reasonable price.
 My plates included a mixed antipasto, which was made up of cured meats, bruschetta, and perhaps one of the most delicious eggs that I have ever eaten.
 This was followed by a risotto with smoked lake fish, which was so creamy that I practically licked the plate, when I was finished with it!
 I highly recommend this place to anyone visiting Monza!Below are some photos of Monza.
 Keep an eye out next week for my post about Villa Reale, the Iron Crown, and more Monza delights!